Grow Your Blog With Pinterest

 The thing to keep in mind is that every piece of advice you read online, may already be a little out of date.
 Because Pinterest is always a changing.

-While it’s nice to see the number of followers growing, the important thing is the number of referrals to my website that come from Pinterest.
-And that has grown steadily and occasionally in big leaps over the past eight months.
-I hope that continues of course, but we’ll see how this new development plays out.
+While it’s nice to see the number of followers growing or large pin impressions, the important thing is the number of referrals to your website that come from Pinterest.

 Why Use Pinterest?